 “Paisaje de la Pampa” (Landscape of the Pampas): Vast Argentine pampas under a blue sky, evoking solitude and vastness.

-“Río de la Plata” (River Plate): Wide expanse of the River Plate with boats and distant shores fading into the horizon.
+“Río de la Plata” (River Plate): A Wide expanse of the River Plate with boats and distant shores fading into the horizon.

 “Campos de Trigo” (Wheat Fields): Golden wheat fields stretching to the horizon under a sunny sky.